High Intensity Drug Trafficking Areas (HIDTA) Program

 - Enhancing law enforcement intelligence sharing among Federal, state, local, and tribal law enforcement agencies;

-- Providing reliable law enforcement intelligence to law enforcement agencies to facilitate the design of effective enforcement strategies and operations; and
+- Providing reliable law enforcement intelligence to law enforcement agencies needed to design effective enforcement strategies and operations; and

-- Supporting coordinated law enforcement strategies that make the most of available resources to reduce the supply of illegal drugs in designated areas of the United States and in the Nation as a whole.
+- Supporting coordinated law enforcement strategies which maximize use of available resources to reduce the supply of illegal drugs in designated areas and in the United States as a whole.

-There are currently 28 HIDTAs, which include approximately 16 percent of all counties in the United States and 60 percent of the U.S. population.
-HIDTA-designated counties are located in 47 states, as well as in Puerto Rico, the U.S. Virgin Islands, and the District of Columbia.
-At the local level, the HIDTAs are directed and guided by Executive Boards composed of an equal number of regional Federal and non-Federal (state, local, and tribal) law enforcement leaders.
+There are currently 28 HIDTA’s, which include approximately 17.2 percent of all counties in the United States and a little over 60 percent of the U.S. population.
+HIDTA-designated counties are located in 48 states, as well as in Puerto Rico, the U.S. Virgin Islands, and the District of Columbia.
 View a map of the HIDTAs here.